-If you receive The Server stumbled, We all have bad days error message, when you open Windows Store or when you go on to download some Windows Store app using Windows 10, then this post may be able to help you.
+If you receive The Server stumbled, We all have bad days error message, Error Code 80072EFF, 80072EFD, 0X80072EE7, 801901F7 when you open Windows Store, or when you go on to download some Microsoft Store app using Windows 10, then this post may be able to help you.

 The Server stumbled, We all have bad days

-Here are a troubleshooting steps you may want to try.
+Here are a few troubleshooting steps you may want to try.

 1] If could be a temporary issue with Windows Store itself.
 Refresh the page after a while and see if it works.